vmpj/suduko_ruby/README.md

 # Introduction

-A simple implementation of ruby suduko solver using the [backtracking algorithm](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms#Backtracking).
+A simple implementation of ruby Suduko solver using the [backtracking algorithm](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms#Backtracking).

-The algoritm is implemented as a class in `suduko_solver.rb`.
+The algorithm is implemented as a class in `suduko_solver.rb`.
 It was tested with the *No Fun* example from [this site](http://dingo.sbs.arizona.edu/~Sandiway/sudoku/examples.html)

 # Example Usage